dqdang/backscratcher/README.md

 # backscratcher
-Open League of Legends match history links for accounts provided
+Open League of Legends match history links for list of accounts